William D. Atkinson

-William DeBoice Atkinson (March 26, 1861 – September 23, 1945) was an associate justice of the Kansas Supreme Court from January 1, 1904, to December 1, 1904.
+William DeBoice Atkinson (March 26, 1861 – September 23, 1945) was a justice of the Kansas Supreme Court from January 1, 1904, to December 1, 1904.

 Life and education

 He was born March 26, 1861, in Dubuque County, Iowa to John and Peolelia Atkinson who also had four other children.

 At the age of three he moved to Jones County, Iowa with his family where he worked on a farm and attended school in the winters.

 From the age of eighteen he taught in his home district school for a year before going to study in Ames, Iowa at the agricultural college.

 He continued to teach in his local school in the winter vacations, and graduated in 1882 obtaining his B.S. degree.

 In 1883, he moved to Kansas, where his parents had already moved to a farm in Neosho County, and again he took to teaching school, and he spent two years as the Thayer schools superintendent.

 Shortly after in the spring of 1884 he began to learn law at a law office in Parsons, Kansas belonging to Walter L. Simons a judge of the 6th district, and December 6, 1886, he was admitted to the bar.

 He married Miss Fannie Cooper a local high school principal on October 13, 1892, with whom he has a son that did not survive past infancy.

 She became the President of the Kansas Federation of Women's Clubs in 1911, her second run for the position.

 He survived his wife when she died in their home in Parsons November 10, 1916.

 She was the president of the Women's Kansas Day club when she died, and had been the secretary of the National Federation of Women's clubs.

 She had also practiced law, including before the supreme court.

 He married his second wife Beatrice Deem Atkinson in April 1919, and he was her second husband after her first Albert R. Deem who had died several years earlier.

 She died November 18, 1922, at her home in Parsons after suffering with an illness for four years.

 He married his third wife Florence DeLay from Chebanse, Illinois in 1926 in Kansas City.

 She was a teacher for fifteen years, an active member of the Presbyterian church, the Women's Kansas Day Club, Ruskin club and others.